KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 ### 2.1 Other references (informative)

 - ISO/IEC 29184, Online privacy notices and consent
-    - Note: free and open access to this standard is required for it to be listed as normative, or would block the use of 27568 directly, although it can be used for control interoperability between 27560 TS Extension Profiles.
+    - Note: free and open access to this standard is required for it to be listed as normative, or would block the use of 27568 directly, although it can be used for digital id controls and governance interoperability between 27560 TS Extension Profiles.

 ### 2.2 Use of normative keywords